Weekend Troop Camping

 What Do Scouts Bring Camping?

 The first camping trip with a new troop can be a little overwhelming to some scouts and many parents.
 What do scouts need to pack?
 What gear do families need to supply?
 How does it all work?
-Our goal is to have this page answer those questions as it is written by a parent (who happens to be a Scoutmaster) for our parents.
+Our goal is to have this page answer those questions as it is written by a parent (who happens to have been a Scoutmaster) for our parents.
 As always with this website, if there is information you would have found helpful while starting with this troop, please let us know and we can update our website.

 What paperwork does my scout need?